An isoperimetric inequality for the first Steklov-Dirichlet Laplacian eigenvalue of convex sets with a spherical hole: Introduction and main results

 where $A_{R_1,R_2}$ is the spherical shell of radii $R_1<R_2$ having the same volume as $\Omega$. \end{thm}

+We observe that the convexity assumption is not just technical but it is natural when dealing with Steklov-Dirichlet eigenvalues (see \cite{FS}).

 The outline of the paper is the following.
-In the next Section we set the notation and collect some basic results for the Steklov-Dirichlet eigenvalue problem that will be needed in the sequel.
-In Section 3 we state and prove the existence result.
-In Section 4, by using a suitable weighted isoperimetric inequality, we prove that the spherical shell is a maximum for $\sigma_1(\Omega)$ when both the volume of $\Omega$ and the radius of the inner ball are fixed.
-Eventually, in Section 5, we discuss on a maximization problem for $\sigma_1(\Omega)$ under a perimeter constraint.
+In the next Section we set the notation and collect some basic results about the Steklov-Dirichlet eigenvalue problem that will be needed in the sequel.
+In Section $3$, firstly we prove some estimates for $\sigma_1(\Omega)$ in terms of suitable geometrical quantities related to $\Omega$ and then we state and prove the existence result.
+In Section $4$, by using a suitable weighted isoperimetric inequality, we prove that the spherical shell is a maximum for $\sigma_1(\Omega)$ when both the volume of $\Omega$ and the radius of the inner ball are fixed.
+Eventually, in Section $5$, we discuss on a maximization problem for $\sigma_1(\Omega)$ under perimeter constraint.